garysweaver/irie/README.md

 Actionizer is an alternative to [Inherited Resources](https://github.com/josevalim/inherited_resources).
 Here's a comparison:

-* Actionizer was developed to solve the problem of needing a flexible JSON service controller for JavaScript applications intended to be used with JavaScript frameworks such as AngularJS and Ember, but evolved into what is intended to be a general-purpose controller.
+* Actionizer was developed to solve the problem of needing a flexible JSON service controller for JavaScript applications intended to be used with JavaScript frameworks such as AngularJS and Ember, but evolved into a set of concerns you can include to build your controller easily.
 * Inherited Resources was primarily developed for handling HTML forms in Rails, but supports other formats as well.
 * Actionizer supports flexible request param based filtering and ordering, both with defaults, quick to write lambda queries and filters, and a relational param syntax.
 * Inherited Resources has some finder options by request param value, and relies more heavily on fat models to handle behavior.